 Step-by-Step Solution

 - Confirm the Routing Number: Enter 021000021 on your employer’s direct deposit form.
-This is Chase’s ABA routing number, and it works the same everywhere in the U.S. as of 2026.
+This is Chase’s ABA routing number, and it doesn’t change no matter where you live in the U.S. as of 2026.

-- Check the Account Number: Fire up the Chase Mobile app (works on both iOS and Android) or head to chase.com.
+- Check the Account Number: Grab your phone or laptop and open the Chase Mobile app or head to chase.com.
 Go to Accounts → [Your Account] → Account Details.
-Your account number runs 10–12 digits long—just the numbers, no dashes.
+You’ll see your account number—just 10 to 12 digits with no dashes or spaces.

-- Verify Company Submission: Call your payroll department and ask if they actually sent the deposit.
-If they submitted it after 6 PM ET, Chase won’t process it until the next business day.
+- Verify Company Submission: Call your payroll department.
+Ask if they submitted the deposit and when.
+(Pro tip: If they entered it after 6 PM ET, it won’t process until the next business day.)

-- Wait 48 Hours: Deposits sent on a Friday or right before a holiday often need an extra day.
-After 48 hours, check your balance again—either in the app, on the website, or at an ATM.
+- Wait 48 Hours: Deposits sent on Fridays or before holidays usually take a bit longer.
+After two full days, check your balance using the app, website, or even an ATM.

 If This Didn’t Work

-- Use the Paper Form: Grab Chase’s direct deposit form from chase.com/personal/resources/documents, fill it out with your employer, and mail it to Chase’s deposit operations center in Delaware.
+- Use the Paper Form: Grab Chase’s direct deposit form from chase.com/personal/resources/documents.
+Fill it out with your employer, then mail it to Chase’s deposit operations center in Delaware.

-- Try a Payroll Provider Portal: Does your company use ADP, Paychex, or Gusto?
-Log in to their portal and make sure the Chase account details match exactly—no extra spaces or symbols allowed.
+- Check Payroll Provider Portal: Does your company use ADP, Paychex, or Gusto?
+Log in and double-check that the Chase account details match exactly—no extra characters, no fancy formatting.

-- Escalate to Chase Support: If the deposit is still missing after five business days, call the number above and ask them to run a trace.
+- Escalate to Chase Support: After five full business days with no deposit, call Chase’s support line and request a trace.
 You’ll need the employer’s batch ID, which you can usually find on your pay stub.

 Prevention Tips